cube3power/atsd/rule-engine/functions-statistical.md

 ## Overview

-Univariate statistical functions listed below perform a calculation on the array of numeric values stored in the window.
+The univariate statistical functions listed below perform calculations on an array of numeric values stored in a window.

 > The functions cannot be invoked in [filter](filters.md#filter-expression) expressions.